boblsturm/aimusic2020/Calls.md

 * authorship and legal implications of CSMC and/or MuMe
 * future directions of CSMC and/or MuMe

-*All calls are now closed.* Please see the following pages for more information:
+Please see the following pages for more information:
 * [Call for papers](callforpapers.md)
 * [Call for tutorials](callfortutorials.md)
 * [Call for panels](callforpanels.md)